 In addition to Michigan and Rhode Island, I have lived in Connecticut, California, England and now Florida.
 I am grateful to have had two uncommon adventures, sailing from England to California on a 27-foot sailboat and earning my private pilot’s license.

-Like most fiction writers, I have spent years working my way up, from short stories in literary magazines to unpublished novels to three published books.
+Like most fiction writers, I have spent years working my way up, from short stories in literary magazines to unpublished novels to six published books.
 I am fortunate to have a husband and children whose support of my efforts is generous and unswerving.

 But as I said, I really prefer to talk about books and writing.
 Please visit the other pages of my website and see for yourself.